dongyi-guo/my-study/KIT515/Week 5.md

-# Week 5 - Risk Analysis, Risk and Threat Assessment
+# Risk Analysis, Risk and Threat Assessment

 ## Vulnerabilities, Threats, and Controls